Drell-Yan lepton-pair production: $q_T$ resummation at N$^3$LL accuracy and fiducial cross sections at N$^3$LO

 The results in Table~\ref{table} have been obtained applying the symmetric lepton $p_T$ cuts previously defined.
-It is well known\,\cite{Catani:1997xc,Catani:2018krb} that in the case of symmetric (or nearly-symmetric) cuts fixed-order calculations are affected by perturbative (soft-gluon) instabilities at higher orders.
-The results in Table~\ref{table} are obtained with a lower integration limit for the finite part of the cross section fixed to $q_{T {cut}}=0.5$\,GeV and the quoted uncertainties do not include an estimate of the corresponding systematic uncertainty.
-More accurate fixed-order results and an estimate of such uncertainty can be obtained by evaluating the $q_{T {cut}}\to 0$ extrapolation.
-However such extrapolation cannot improve the physical predictivity of the fixed-order results in case of symmetric cuts which are affected by sizable theoretical uncertainties produced by the soft-gluon effects.
+It is well known\,\cite{Catani:1997xc,Catani:2018krb} that in the case of symmetric cuts fixed-order calculations are affected by perturbative (soft-gluon) instabilities at higher orders.
+The results in Table~\ref{table} are obtained with a lower integration limit for the finite part of the cross section fixed to $q_{T {cut}}=0.5$\,GeV and the numerical uncertainties include an estimate of the corresponding systematic uncertainty.
+More accurate fixed-order results and an estimate of such uncertainty can be obtained by evaluating the $q_{T {cut}}\to 0$ extrapolation or by a direct calculation of perturbative power corrections of the type $\mathcal{O}((q_{T {cut}}/M)^p)$ with $p>0$ which are neglected for $q_{T {cut}}> 0$\,\cite{Ebert:2018gsn,Cieri:2019tfv,Ebert:2019zkb,Buonocore:2019puv,Ebert:2020dfc,Oleari:2020wvt}.
+We stress however that the inclusion of such contributions cannot improve the physical predictivity of the fixed-order results in case of symmetric cuts which are affected by sizable theoretical instabilities produced by the soft-gluon effects.

-We conclude reporting typical {\ttfamily DYTurbo} running times.
-The numerical results of Fig.1 (a) were evaluated with a target in the relative numerical uncertainty of $10^{-3}$ on a AMD Opteron 6344 CPU using 4 parallel threads.
-The calculation time, for predictions at fixed value of the scales, has been 7 minutes at NLL, 13 minutes at NNLL and 1.7 hours at N$^3$LL.

 We have performed the implementation of both the $q_T$ resummation and $q_T$ subtraction formalism for Drell--Yan processes up to N$^3$LL+N$^3$LO and N$^3$LO in the {\tt DYTurbo} numerical program.
 In this Letter we have illustrated the first numerical results for the case of $Z/\gamma^*$ production and leptonic decay at the LHC.